Understand the Treatment Cost of Tuberculosis

 - Feeling generally unwell

-Signs and symptoms of TB if it has spread to the other parts of the body:
+Signs and symptoms of TB if it has spread to other parts of the body:

 - Swollen glands